 Taking Your Good Idea to the Next Level

-Our students, faculty, and staff are sustainability experts too!
-Have you come up with a way to reduce IUPUI's environmental impact or promote campus sustainability?
-Submit your idea, and you could win a Greening IUPUI grant to make it happen.
+Are you an IUPUI student, faculty, or staff member that has come up with a way to advance campus sustainability?
+Submit your idea, and you could win a Greening IUPUI Grant to make it happen.

-principles.
-IIUPUI dedicates a total of $50,000 annually to fund these projects.
-Please review the Greening IUPUI Grant
+Greening IUPUI Grants are awarded one time per year to projects that advance our campus sustainability principles and improve IUPUI’s STARS score.
+IUPUI dedicates a total of $50,000 annually to fund these projects.
+You can review the Greening IUPUI Grant Guidelines here

 Proposals should focus on one or more of the following areas: